Equity, Diversity, and Inclusion

 Origin Story

-The WT EDI group began meeting formally in 2018 because several individuals were engaged with EDI issues and training outside the firm.
-This included groups like the National Organization of Minority Architects (NOMA), AIA Seattle committees Diversity Roundtable and Women in Design, as well as members of the affordable housing project teams getting access to diversity training through that work.
+In 2018, staff engaged with EDI issues and training outside the firm began meeting formally as WT’s EDI group.
+It was through their work with groups like the National Organization of Minority Architects (NOMA), AIA Seattle committees Diversity Roundtable and Women in Design, as well as members of the affordable housing project teams, that everyone received access to and participated in diversity trainings and discussions.
+The hope was that an internal group would be a way to share these learnings and promote EDI values and knowledge.

-The hope was that an internal group would be a way to share this learning and promote EDI values and knowledge.
-Our stated goal was to have a positive impact in three specific areas: Within Weber Thompson, in the larger industry, and in our built work.
+Our stated goal was to have a positive impact in three specific areas: within Weber Thompson, in the larger industry, and in our built work.
+While we did not have a specific mission statement (until now), we structured our efforts around those clear goals.

 Two female WT staff in hard hats pose together